sinus-x/EliskaSidlova/README.md

 **Why the name?**

 The bot picked it itself when it was run for the first time.
+It can be roughly translated as "Elisabeth Awl".

 **Data source**